 Summary: Rental helmets should be easy to fit, show damage clearly after an impact and be easy to clean for the next customer.
 We have not found any bicycle helmets on the market with those characteristics.
+Seattle's Pronto bike share system is providing helmets to their users for $2 each.

-The first essential requirement for a rental helmet is that it be easily and quickly fitted.
+The first requirement for a rental helmet is that it be easily and quickly fitted.
 Rentals are usually for a day or less, and the wearer will not put much time or effort into fitting.
 They will settle for a sloppy fit because the use is short term and they do not expect to crash anyway.
 Rental shop staff may be too rushed to fit a finicky helmet well.
 The only manufacturer we know of who has responded to this requirement is Bell, with their 2009 introduction of the True Fit system.
 We normally would not recommend a single manufacturer's product, but True Fit helmets fit more quickly than others we have tried because they require adjustment of only one strap.
 We are sure that other manufacturers will be scrambling to compete, so choices should expand soon.

 Bike helmets for rental services should show damage readily if the user has hit their head during the ride.
 The user will almost never report that, and may actually be unaware that they hit their head hard, since the helmet cushions the blow.
 The best helmets to show damage every time would have no outer shell, or a removable cloth cover.
 But those don't perform as well as helmets with a normal thin or hard plastic shell.
 As far as we know, no manufacturer has addressed this problem.
 There are physical indicators of strong impacts available, but made only for hard shell helmets.
 In 2010 we saw reports of a process to embed odor-producing chemicals in foam, to produce a smell if the foam is damaged.
 As far as we know, no indicator of any kind has been included in a bicycle helmet available on the market.